Luca06Luwa/MCModUninstaller/README.md

 **Currently in alpha, please expect bugs and function not working properly!**

-**This is an unofficial third-party tool, provided with NO WARRANTY OR GUARANTEE.
-This utility is not associated with or endorsed by Mojang, Xbox Game Studios or any of the mod developers.**
+**This is an unofficial third-party tool, provided with NO WARRANTY OR GUARANTEE.<br>This utility is not associated with or endorsed by Mojang, Xbox Game Studios or any of the mod developers.**

 ## Looking for downloads?
 [See Releases](https://porkchop.gay/dream_face_reveal.mp4)